State probe into Morse death: Different stories, unwilling witnesses

 The 26-page report comes from the State Department of Labor’s Public Employee Safety and Health Bureau, or PESH.

 Morse, a 21-year-old Watertown firefighter recruit, experienced a medical emergency on March 3 at the State Fire Academy in Montour Falls.
 He died nine days later.

 The report contains information from several witness interviews.
 Just weeks after Morse’s death, investigators spoke with 20 recruits.
 Nine of them were in Morse’s battalion.

 But it wasn’t until six months after the incident when investigators spoke with the four state fire instructors on the job that day.
 The report states the instructors initially declined to be interviewed, and PESH had to issue subpoenas to get them to talk.

-The afternoon of March 3rd, 2022, Morse was in what’s known as “hell week”- week 3 of an 11-week training program.
+On the afternoon of March 3, 2021, Morse was in what’s known as “hell week”- week 3 of an 11-week training program.
 He was the last recruit of his battalion to conquer four firefighter survival training exercises, or “evolutions,” inside the fire academy’s gymnasium.

 Before getting into the box, investigators learned that Morse may not have been feeling well.

 Several recruits told investigators “Mr. Morse was struggling through drills earlier in the day.
 Recruits state that, during the earlier training portions of the day, Mr. Morse appeared to be exhausted and emotional.”

 The fire instructors all told investigators they had not noticed Morse wasn’t feeling well, and other recruits didn’t share what Morse told them.

 Inside the box obstacle, the report indicates Morse struggled, as fire investigators gave verbal guidance through the open top.
 At one point, Morse’s low-air alarm went off, meaning there was less than 35% air remaining in his cylinder.
 Instructors told Morse to continue, according to the report.